PerfectThymeTech/terraform-azurerm-modules/modules/aistudiohub/README.md

 ### <a name="input_storage_account_id"></a> [storage\_account\_id](#input\_storage\_account\_id)

-Description: Specifies the id of the storage account that will be connected to the ai studio.
+Description: Specifies the id of the storage account that will be connected to the ai studio hub.

 Type: `string`